markusmoenig/Render-Z/Readme.md

 * Simply drag and drop functions and variables
 * Integrated workflow for being able to create complex expressions
+* Share functions and shaders via iCloud publically or privately
 * Expose variables to artists

 ![Screenshot](images/raymarching_screenshot.png)